 A common mistake by entrepreneurs is hiring people as independent contractors when they are actually employees in the eyes of the law.
 Why does this happen?
 Well, with independent contractors you don’t need to worry about the plethora of employee obligations like tax withholding, social security and medicare taxes, unemployment insurance contributions, overtime, or employee benefits.
 Financial incentives aside, people get it wrong because the law on classifying workers as employees (whose pay is reported on a W-2) or independent contractors (whose pay is reported on a 1099) isn’t simple.
 FedEx got it wrong with its drivers who had control over certain aspects of their work and supplied their own vehicles, but were found to be employees based on the amount of control FedEx could and did assert over them.
+Uber was put in a similar situation and has settled with tens of thousands of drivers over their status to calm the waters prior to their IPO offering, despite the National Labor Relations Board’s advice memo stating strong evidence of independent contractor status.

 Google is in a similar hot seat with freelancers it hired from a staffing agency who are now claiming that they were controlled by Google in ways too similar to W-2 employees.